Imperial-Opentrons-Users/Yeast_Transformation_OT/README.md

 Please set up your Opentrons as shown in the image above.
 Place a 96 well plate onto the cold block.

 The reservoir wells should contain:
-- A2 &#8594; Lithium acetate and single-stranded DNA
+- A2 &#8594; Lithium acetate and salmon sperm DNA
 - A4 &#8594; PEG
 - A6 &#8594; Calcium chloride
 - A8 &#8594; Yeast cells at appropriate OD